-If you connect the mount directly to a PC using a crossover cable, you can set both the PC's and the mount's IP addresses as in the following example (assuming using Windows XP - other operating systems may have slightly different ways of configuring the network).
+If you connect the mount directly to a PC using a crossover cable, you can set both the PC's and the mount's IP addresses as in the following example.

-On the PC, click on Start, then select Connect To and Show All Connections.
+Using Windows XP, click on Start, then select Connect To and Show All Connections.
 The Network Connections folder opens.
 Right-click on the Local Area Connection and select Properties.
 Make sure that the TCP/IP protocol is checked and double click on it.
-Select "Use the following IP address" and enter IP address 192.168.1.1 and Subnet mask 255.255.255.0.
+Select "Use the following IP address" and enter IP address 192.168.1.1 and Subnet mask 255.255.25.0.